Canada's Trudeau plans sweeping social welfare reform, sources say

 OTTAWA, Aug 19 (Reuters) - Canadian Prime Minister Justin Trudeau is weighing sweeping changes to the country's social welfare system and a series of economic measures that will align Canada with ambitious climate goals, according to people familiar with the matter.

-The economic recovery plan to bolster the social safety net will especially help those hurt most by the pandemic and come after Trudeau replaced a fiscally cautious finance minister.
+The plan to bolster the social safety net will especially help those hurt most by the pandemic and come after Trudeau replaced a fiscally cautious finance minister.

 "The prime minister wants to go big," said a government source, adding that Trudeau, 48, sees the moves as part of his legacy.

-Trudeau replaced former Finance Minister Bill Morneau, who resigned on Monday, with close ally Chrystia Freeland on Tuesday.
-Morneau stepped down amid friction with Trudeau over spending plans, sources told Reuters.
+Trudeau replaced former Finance Minister Bill Morneau, who resigned on Monday, with close ally Chrystia Freeland.

-Trudeau said the pandemic had unmasked "fundamental gaps" in society and the country needed a long-term recovery plan that addressed the issues "head on."
+Trudeau said the pandemic had unmasked "fundamental gaps" in society and the country needed a long-term recovery plan that addressed issues head on.

 Trudeau took office in 2015 and was re-elected last year, with a minority government.
 The son of former Prime Minister Pierre Trudeau, Trudeau has focused on boosting social programs, raising taxes on the highest earners and stressing the need to fight climate change.